1223423/statGPT/README.md

 ## Questions

-**Why is the code I got not working?** Dunno try asking it again differently lmao **Where's the documentation and error handling?** The world is changing rapidly and we ain't got time for any of that, my friend.
-I'll add it over time:)
+**Why is the code I got not working?** Dunno try asking it again differently lmao

+**Where's the documentation and error handling?** The world is changing rapidly and we ain't got time for any of that, my friend